VA3PRR/xlence/README.md

 # XLenCe

 # ***IMPORTANT***
 Major changes incoming, see Issue #3: General Notes/Changelog for details.
+The `scuba` branch will hold the results of these changes until known to work, at which point it will replace the `main` branch.

 A browser-based scoring tool for training exercises using the Winlink email application.